greg-raven/Uncommon-Sense/_posts/2014-01-22-the-fatter-the-government-the-skinnier-the-people.md

 ---
-title: 'The fatter the government, the skinnier the people'
+title: "The fatter the government, the skinnier the people"
 layout: post
 categories:
 - government